 Enter the game of dynamic forecasting…

-learn to read the game via demand sensing.
+…learn to read the game via demand sensing.

 Demand sensing means you can detect demand signals indicating a change in demand patterns, which is a good complement to your traditional forecasting methods.
 For example:

-- a manufacturer of packaged consumer products could consider retailers’ point-of-sale data to sense demand signals more quickly (new trends or peaks in demand).
+- A manufacturer of packaged consumer products could consider retailers’ point-of-sale data to sense demand signals more quickly (new trends or peaks in demand).

 Demand signals are any type of message issued in the supply chain or beyond to indicate that goods/services are required.
 For example:

-- short-term temperature forecasts for ice cream sales,
+- Short-term temperature forecasts for ice cream sales

-- macroeconomic factors for the building industry and
+- Macroeconomic factors for the building industry

-- retail data from a point of sale.
+- Retail data from a point of sale

 If you can capture, monitor and process these demand signals dynamically based on real-life or near-real-life data, you will get a wealth of additional information to improve your demand planning and, thus, your supply planning.